Remote Fire Detection Cameras

 IMPORTANT!
 While FIRESafe MARIN and Marin County Fire Department offer a limited "live" view of the cameras online, we want to remind residents and visitors that the view on our website is NOT the full display available to fire managers, and is NOT intended for the public to monitor their neighborhoods for fires or provide evacuation information!

-During California’s record drought conditions of 2014, FIRESafe MARIN, Pacific Gas and Electric Company (PG&E), and Marin County Fire Department collaborated on the installation of a high-tech, remote wildfire detection system on four critical peaks in Marin county.
-FIRESafe MARIN donated the $207,000 system, funded through a partnership with PG&E, installing the special cameras, support software, servers, and panoramic monitoring displays in the Emergency Command Center in Woodacre, where dispatchers will have access to the system 24-hours a day during fire season.
-The effort is part of an ongoing partnership between PG&E and private, public and community organizations to prevent additional fires from sparking during the California wildfire season, which typically reaches its peak in late fall.
+During California’s record drought conditions of 2014, FIRESafe MARIN, Pacific Gas and Electric Company (PG&E), and Marin County Fire Department collaborated on the installation of Marin's first high-tech, remote wildfire detection system.
+FIRESafe MARIN donated the $207,000 system, funded through a partnership with PG&E, installing the special cameras on four critical peaks in Marin county, and support software, servers, and panoramic monitoring displays in the Emergency Command Center in Woodacre where dispatchers have access to the system 24-hours a day.
+Updated in 2018 to high definition cameras with better individual control, the system serves to assist firefighters in identifying new wildfire locations and to monitor fire behavior and smoke conditions from existing fires.

-The remote fire detection system will enable Marin County Fire Department to monitor and detect wildfires around the clock, covering a larger land area than is currently visible from the two fire lookouts at Mt.
+The remote fire detection system enables Marin County Fire Department to monitor and detect wildfires around the clock, covering a larger land area than was visible from the two human-staffed fire lookouts at Mt.
 Tamalpais and Mt.
 Barnabe.
-The system will be installed October 20-22, 2014, with cameras and networking equipment at the Gardner Fire Lookout on Mt.
+Cameras and networking equipment are installed at the Gardner Fire Lookout on Mt.
 Tamalpais’ East Peak, the Dickson Fire Lookout on Mt.
-Barnabe near Lagunitas, Big Rock Ridge, and Point Reyes Hill.
-The system will be operable immediately, providing for enhanced fire protection for residents and businesses during the critical period late in the 2014 fire season.
+Barnabe near Lagunitas, Big Rock Ridge, and Mount Vision near Point Reyes.
+The upgraded system provides for enhanced fire protection for residents and businesses during the Marin's fire season.

 Marin’s historic fire lookouts at Mt Tamalpais and Mt Barnabe are currently staffed by a corps of volunteers during the daytime only.
 Marin County Fire Department intends to continue the volunteer lookout program, supplementing volunteers with the ForestWatch® system, and giving fire managers a new tool that allows them to see what the lookouts see, day or night.
 An excellent 2012 video titled “ A Day In the Life of a Lookout,” produced by one of marin’s volunteer fire lookouts, is viewable online at http://vimeo.com/48169212.